rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 ## 15 SRR8933539     SCElowPH3            low_pH
 ```

+Before assigning this variable to the grouping variable in the DGEList object, we need to confirm that the column names in the `filtered_counts.df` object (used to create the DGEList object) match the order of the `run` variable in the design table.
+We can do this using the double equals sign operator (`==`), which will return `TRUE` each time the run variable in `design.df` matches a column name in `filtered_counts.df`.

 ```{R}
 # Confirming samples are in the same order in the gene counts and design table
 summary(colnames(filtered_counts.df) == design.df$run)